The New Colossus: Other

-Lazarus's sonnet appears in various creative works.
 The 1941 motion picture Hold Back the Dawn paraphrases "The New Colossus" in its dialogue.
+In Alfred Hitchcock's wartime film Saboteur (1942), a character quotes lines from the sonnet.

+The 2014 video game Wolfenstein: The New Order takes place in an alternate reality where the Nazis win The Second World War.
+The resistance fighter and central character of the game mentally recites "The New Colossus" during the final scene of the game.
+A subsequent 2017 sequel was thus titled Wolfenstein II: The New Colossus.

-Alfred Hitchcock's wartime film Saboteur (1942) had dialogue near the close, in which a character quotes lines from the sonnet.
-An Irving Berlin production called Miss Liberty ran for about a year around 1949.
-One of the songs was "Give Me Your Tired, Your Poor".
-The musician Joan Baez collaborated on a soundtrack to Italian film Sacco & Vanzetti and used text from "The New Colossus" for some of the lyrics.
-"Give Me Your Tired, Your Poor"—a song from the soundtrack of 1986 animated film An American Tail—includes a choral arrangement of "The New Colossus" praised by The Mary Sue as "powerful stuff".
-By 2020, the American Jewish Historical Society in New York City produced a New Colossus Project of exhibitions, videos, and curriculum related to the poem.
+In 2020, the American Jewish Historical Society in New York City produced a New Colossus Project of exhibitions, videos, and curriculum related to the poem.
 It also hosts the Emma Lazarus Translation Project.
 Translations of the poem into other languages by poets from around the world are collected.